azizulmaqsud/NodeJS_CICD_Pipeline_with_GitHubActions_AWS-CodeDeploy/README.md

 # NodeJS_CICD_Pipeline_with_GitHubActions_AWS-CodeDeploy

-How to set CICD for nodejs app with aws codeDeploy and aws codePipeline
+Set up CICD for nodejs app with aws codeDeploy and aws codePipeline

 ## Installation instructions